Symmetric matrix representations of truncated Toeplitz operators on finite dimensional spaces

 \begin{conj} Suppose that $M$ is a complex symmetric matrix.
 If $M$ is unitarily equivalent to a TTO, does there exist an inner function $u$, and a $C_{\theta}$-real basis for the model space ${K}_{u}$ such that $M$ is the matrix representation of a TTO on $K_u$ with respect to this basis?
 In other words, do all such unitary equivalences between complex symmetric matrices and TTOs arise from $C_{\theta}$-real matrix representations? \end{conj}

-Finally, we remark that if the above conjecture is true then by Proposition \ref{generalCreal} (see below) every complex symmetric matrix $M$ which is unitarily equivalent to a TTO is orthogonally equivalent to the matrix representation of a TTO with respect to a modified Clark basis.
+We observe that if the above conjecture is true then by Proposition \ref{generalCreal} (see below) every complex symmetric matrix $M$ which is unitarily equivalent to a TTO is orthogonally equivalent to the matrix representation of a TTO with respect to a modified Clark basis.

 Finally we remark that, as eluded to in \cite{recentprogressGarcia}, there is also a possibility that the matrix-valued truncated Toeplitz operator may play a role in the modelling of complex symmetric operators.
 Matrix-valued truncated Toeplitz operators are a vector-valued generalisation of the truncated Toeplitz operator and have been studied in \cite{MTTOpaper, khan2018matrix, khan2020generalized}.